Samyang7/Python-RomanNumberConverter/README.md

 # PythonProject
-convert the Roman number to numeric number\n convert the numeric number to Roman number
+this roman number converter is able to convert the Roman number to numeric number or convert the numeric number to Roman number.